iovisor/bcc/docs/reference_guide.md

 Syntax: ```BPF.ksymaddr(addr)```

-Translate a kernel memory address into a kernel function name plus the instruction offset as a hexidecimal number, which is returned as a string.
+Translate a kernel memory address into a kernel function name plus the instruction offset as a hexadecimal number, which is returned as a string.

 Example: